Identityofsine/no-story-snapchat/readme.md

 However, be careful with what IPs you block because you may accidentally block Snapchat's messaging server.
 If you make this mistake, simply remove the incorrect IP from `detected.ip.txt` and rerun the script.

+## Contributions

+Any improvements to the script are welcome however any successful additions to the `detected.ip.txt` file should be pulled into the repository so we can all have a better no-story Snapchat experience.